 Posted on January 2, 2012

-In our publication Gun Laws Matter 2012: Understanding the Link Between Weak Laws and Gun Violence, the Law Center ranked each state based on a review of state laws in 29 different firearms-related policy areas.
-Idaho ranked 37th out of 50, having some of the weakest guns laws in the country.
+In our publication 2013 State Scorecard: Why Gun Laws Matter, the Law Center ranked each state based on a review of state laws in 30 different firearms-related policy areas.
+Idaho ranked 37th out of 50 – having enacted few gun violence prevention laws.

 Idaho does not: